Overtime Regulation 623

 |Effective Date:||February 17, 2011|

-This policy outlines the policy and procedures for compensating eligible employees for excess hours worked in a workweek.
+This regulation outlines the regulation and procedures for compensating eligible employees for excess hours worked in a workweek.

-This policy applies to probationary, career, and time-limited SPA employees to whom the overtime provisions of the Fair Labor Standards Act (“FLSA”) apply.
-The compensatory time provisions of this policy do not apply to temporary employees; all temporary employees must be paid for overtime as it is accumulated.
+This regulation applies to probationary, career, and time-limited SHRA employees to whom the overtime provisions of the Fair Labor Standards Act (“FLSA”) apply.
+The compensatory time provisions of this regulation do not apply to temporary employees; all temporary employees must be paid for overtime as it is accumulated.

 A. Time Keeping